-Election time is exciting … and preschoolers on up can participate in some of the excitement.
-This would be a great week for a United States election unit study, or you could just add an election book, activity, or mini unit this week to make the interest around a presidential or other election into a learning experience.
+Election time is both exciting and important … and preschoolers on up can participate in some of the excitement.
+This would be a great time for a United States election unit study, or you could just add an election book, activity, or mini unit this week to make the interest around a presidential or other election into a learning experience.

 There aren’t a lot of Montessori-inspired election units available online.
 There are a number of Montessori-inspired activities you can do, though, and there are some awesome unit studies on my Pinterest board that would work very well in a Montessori-inspired unit.
 Following are some Montessori-inspired election activities and my Kids’ Government Activities Pinterest board.